 As Ada permits a type distinction to be made among numeric or composite values in different unit systems, e.g., meters and feet, complex numbers or intervals of real numbers, explicit conversions between such types may not be consistent with application semantics for the types, unless accompanied with conversion factors.

 On structured data, implicit conversions preserve all values.
 Explicit value conversions omit components not present in the target type where such differences are allowed in conversions.
-See in particular (implicit) upcasts and (explicit) downcasts for OOP in subclause 6.44 Polymorphic variables [BKK].
+See in particular (implicit) upcasts and (explicit) downcasts for OOP in 6.44 Polymorphic variables [BKK].

 6.6.2 Avoidance mechanisms for language users

-Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can:
+To avoid the vulnerability or mitigate its ill effects Ada software developers can:

-Apply the mitigation mechanisms of subclause 6.6.5 of ISO/IEC 24772-1:2022;
+Apply the avoidance mechanisms of ISO/IEC 24772-1:2024 6.6.5;

 Use Ada’s capabilities for user-defined scalar types and subtypes to avoid accidental mixing of logically incompatible value sets;